Mary Christine Tan: Role in Martial Law

-On the outset of Martial Law in the country.Tan became an outspoken political activist for the restoration of democratic rights.
-Tan and the rest of the AMSRP members asserted liberation and respect for human rights along with "a weekly compilation of news suppressed by the martial law government".
-She was one of the co-heads of the organization alongside priests Benigno Mayo and Lope Castillo.
-Her political views and statements were not approved by the Catholic Church.
-She was summoned to Rome to keep out of politics. and continued to fight for freedom.
-For 26 years she lived with other nuns in the Leveriza slum in Malate, Manila, where poverty, crime, and drugs were common.
+During Martial Law, Tan was a vocal activist advocating for democratic rights.
+Tan and the AMSRP members asserted liberation and respect for human rights along with "a weekly compilation of news suppressed by the martial law government".
+She was one of the co-heads of the organization alongside priests Benigno Mayo and Lope Castillo..
+Despite disapproval from the Catholic Church, she persisted in her political activism.
+Tan lived in poverty in the Leveriza slum for 26 years, fighting for freedom.

-In an interview with the New York Times in 1981, she said at the outset of Martial Law, her house was raided and an arrest warrant issued for her, and that Filipino women have become more progressive over history in their views of life.
+In a 1981 interview with the New York Times, she revealed that her house was raided and an arrest warrant was issued for her at the start of Martial Law.
+She also noted the increasing progressiveness of Filipino women in their outlook on life.

-In 1984, with five other RGS nuns, Tan founded the Alay Kapwa Christian Community to work with indigent communities in the provinces of Cavite, Quezon, and Cebu.
+In 1984, Tan co-founded the Alay Kapwa Christian Community with five other RGS nuns to assist impoverished communities in Cavite, Quezon, and Cebu provinces.